Python `__slots__`: Memory Optimization or Silent Pitfall?

 print("AttributeError as expected")

-Pattern 2: Properly Detecting Class Attributes
+Fix: Properly Detecting Class-Level Attributes

 class SlottedMeta(type):